 “Save at least $5 a week,” one retiree recommended.
 Another senior admitted that cost of living increases made saving difficult, but “a little something is better than nothing.”

-To start, Clark suggests saving just one penny (1%) of every dollar you make — and go from there.
+To get started, Clark suggests saving just one penny (1%) of every dollar you make and go from there.

 4. Maximize workplace retirement programs